gabriel-kwesie/osticket-prereqs/README.md

 <p>
 Installing the VC Redistributable

-Open the VC redistributable (VC_redist.x86.exe.) and follow the onscreen instructions
+Within the unzipped osTicket folder, open the VC redistributable (VC_redist.x86.) and follow the onscreen instructions
 </p>
 <br />